Cryptoprocta spelea

 Cryptoprocta spelea, also known as the giant fossa, is an extinct species of carnivore from Madagascar in the family Eupleridae which is most closely related to the mongooses and includes all Malagasy carnivorans.

 It was first described in 1902, and in 1935 was recognized as a separate species from its closest relative, the living fossa (Cryptoprocta ferox).
-C. spelea was larger than the fossa, but otherwise similar.
-The two have not always been accepted as distinct species.
-When and how C. spelea became extinct is unknown; there is some anecdotal evidence, including reports of very large fossas, that there is more than one surviving species.
+C. spelea was larger than its extant relative but otherwise similar.
+The two have not always been recognized as distinct species.
+When and how C. spelea became extinct remains unknown; however, some anecdotal evidence—including reports of unusually large fossas—suggests that more than one species may still survive.

 The species is known from subfossil bones found in a variety of caves in northern, western, southern, and central Madagascar.
 In some sites, it occurs with remains of C. ferox, but there is no evidence that the two lived in the same places at the same time.
-Living species of comparably sized, related carnivores in other regions manage to coexist, suggesting that the same may have happened with both C. spelea and C. ferox.
-C. spelea would have been able to prey on larger animals than its smaller relative could have, including the recently extinct giant lemurs.
+Living species of comparably sized, related carnivores in other regions are able to coexist, suggesting that C. spelea and C. ferox may have done the same.
+Due to its larger size, C. spelea likely preyed on animals too large for its smaller relative, including the recently extinct giant lemurs.